FBI arrests Tennessee man for 1992 murders of Indiana 4-year-old and her mom

-MERRILLVILLE, Ind. — The FBI announced Monday that a Tennessee man has been arrested in the 1992 murders of a 4-year-old and her mother in Indiana.
+MERRILLVILLE, Ind. — The FBI announced Monday a Tennessee man has been arrested in the 1992 murders of a 4-year-old and her mother in Indiana.

 Officials say 57-year-old Victor Lofton of Humboldt, TN, was charged in Lake County Superior Court on Feb.
 2, 2021, with two counts of murder for the 1992 deaths of 4-year-old DenNisha Howard and her 21-year-old mother, Felicia Howard.

-DenNisha and Felicia were found shot to death inside their second floor apartment in Gary, IN on July 15, 1992.
+DenNisha and Felicia were found shot to death inside their second-floor apartment in Gary, Indiana on July 15, 1992.

 The charges against Lofton are the culmination of work by the FBI's Gang Response Investigative Team (GRIT) who began re-investigating the case in February 2019.